Unite CEC Branch is branch number SC/133/86

 We also conduct meetings online using Webex and Microsoft Teams.

 Groups in the branch

 The branch committee is the governing body of the branch.
-The committee deals with
+All reps should attend.

 - branch philosophy

 - all matters related to conditions of service.

 Contact a rep to discuss.